Delayed Exchange Data Feed

-- On the Find Symbol window, select a symbol from the CME, CBOT, COMEX, or NYMEX exchange, and select the Open Historical/Intraday Chart button.
+- On the Find Symbol window, select a symbol from any of the following sub-categories:

-- Select the Close button to close the Find Symbol window.
+- Press the Close button to close the Find Symbol window.

 - In the case of when you have existing Chartbooks that you want to receive delayed data for, open those Chartbooks through File >> Open Chartbook.
 After the Chartbooks are open, select Edit >> Translate Symbols to Current Service.

 Using Delayed Data to Evaluate Performance

 There are costly and complicated restrictions with real time futures data from exchanges in particular the CME / CBOT / NYMEX / COMEX.

 It is much easier to access streaming delayed data which has no restrictions and is included with the Sierra Chart Advanced package which trial users have access to.
 This data is delayed 10 minutes and 10 seconds.

 The delayed data feed delivers identical performance to the real-time data feed.
 All of the functionality in Sierra Chart will continue to work the same as compared to when you are using a real-time data feed.
 The speed and performance of the data feed is the same other than it being delayed.